 Teachers may submit only work that can be authenticated with complete confidence that it is the student's own.

 Marking and return of controlled assessment

 Submit your students' marks by completing a candidate record form.
-For more information read our Moderation checklist.
+For more information read our documents at the bottom of this page.
 Fill out the centre mark form, send the pink and yellow copies to your moderator and send the white copy back to us at AQA.
 The address to return the form to AQA is on the form.

 Your marks may be adjusted up or down if your marking is outside tolerance.

 PDFs open in a new window.